How can you integrate accessibility into your syllabus?

 When writing a course syllabus, faculty members can take explicit steps that take into account the abilities of the students that will be in their class, encourage students to discuss their disability with their instructor, and make the syllabus more accessible to students with disabilities.
 Faculty should:

-- Make use of bulleted lists and paragraph breaks to break up large amounts of text.
+- Use headings, bulleted lists, and paragraph breaks to facilitate reading of large amounts of text.

-- To be more approachable, use first person language and positive rather than punishing language.
+- To be more approachable, use first person and positive language.